hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 St. Gingolph has the highest median value of fragmented plastics and construction plastics of any other location with more than three samples in the SP.
 Similar results were recorded for St. Gingolph in the SLR.
 These objects can also be found in quantities that regularly exceed the national median on Bielersee and Brienzersee.
-Industrial pellets are found in all survey areas but high/extreme values have been recorded in Préverenges, Genève, Biel and Brienze.
+Industrial pellets are found in all survey areas but high/extreme values have been recorded in Préverenges, Genève, Biel, Lugano and Brienze.

 See the survey results for more details